Zoologists and Wildlife Biologists: Career, Skills, Options, Outlook, Jobs, Challenges

 Qualifications Required for Zoologists and Wildlife Biologists

-To become a zoologist or wildlife biologist, you typically need to complete a bachelor's degree in a field such as a biology, zoology, or wildlife biology.
+To become a zoologist or wildlife biologist, you typically need to complete a bachelor's degree in a field such as biology, zoology, or wildlife biology.
 Some positions may require a master's degree or higher.
 Here are some common steps you can take to pursue a career in this field:

 • Take high school courses in science, math, and English.
-Zoologists and wildlife biologists typically have a strong foundation in these subjects, so it is important to do well in these classes to prepare for college-level coursework.
+Zoologists and wildlife biologists typically have a strong foundation in these subjects, so it is essential to do well in these classes to prepare for college-level coursework.

 • Consider pursuing a master's or doctoral degree in biology, zoology, or wildlife biology.
 A graduate degree may be required for certain positions, particularly those in research or academia.